What’s the difference between Assisted Living and Independent Living?

 Another key factor in deciding whether a retiree would be more comfortable in independent living or assisted living is their ability to independently manage their own medical needs.
 Behnke notes, “The biggest difference between independent living and assisted living would have to be the number of staff members needed.
 In the near future, we will have 5 staff members looking after roughly 500 residents, whereas in assisted living there is a much more individualized element of care.”

 The role of staff members in an independent living community also differs from the role of staff members in an assisted living community.
 For instance, in an Independent living community, staff members plan activities such as golf tournaments, luaus, and trips to the grocery.
 The goal is to provide a safe and enjoyable retirement experience while still allowing capable retirees to live an independent lifestyle.
 The houses have got features like residential stairlifts for those who need them but they are still free to live independently.

 While the benefits of residing in an independent living community are numerous, many elderly citizens need a more advanced level of care.
 In an assisted living facility, staff members provide care 24 hours a day, 7 days a week, and focus on making sure residents are able to safely perform daily tasks.

 Many times, individuals who choose to retire in an independent living community eventually move into assisted living.
+The family have to deal with the relocating and the Assisted Living Facility Cost.
 Rice further elaborates, “About half of our residents at Hawthorn House have come from either Bob Hope Village or Teresa Village, both independent living communities.”

 Ultimately, deciding whether a person should choose independent living or assisted living is something that requires careful consideration.
 It might not always be an easy choice, but more accurate information provided to retirees and their families can help make the decision easier.